emaj9/computing-workshop/cw-website/pages/research-notes.md

 ture for exploring computer science.
 ACM Inroads, 6(3), 58–66. doi:10.1145/2794294
 - challenges of CP?

+### How can digital inclusion promote social change?
+Exploring two Brazilian case studies
+Sammia Poveda 2016

+1. Orientation
+    a. in the search of reading all things cs ed + cp, this is on the list. it refernces cp directly.
+    b. how they used cp in teaching cs, as well as what is their definition of cp?
+    c. read a bit of the background to see how they taught cs critically and the results comparing cp insturction to dialect instruction

+2. Summary
+    a.
+This article explores the results (and benefits) of using a critical pedagogy approach in teaching ICT use over traditional pedagogy.
+    b.
+This enters into a converstion about inequality in Brazil and around ICT use and knowledge globally, focusing on what interventions are effective and useful for people
+    c. education researchers, people who care about inequality around tech

+3. Assessment
+    a.
+2 kinds of data collection: first - longitudinal design, collecting data at the beginning and end of the courses, using interviews, questionnaires, and observations. second: the organization, their objects, and their activities. indterviews of staff and participant observation.
+    b. this article is credible in that it uses a lot of data to come to it's conclusions.
+If anything tho, I'm less sure what "critical pedagogy" means and sometimes feel like this paper is using the term incorrectly. namely, they mention how students share their experience of discrimination during a typing exercise but is that really helping them understand the underlying causes of racism?
+It's good that they are sharing and discussing but it seems like only the starting point of conscietization
+    c. facilitators, staff, participants, community members. all around good!

+4. Use
+    a. emphasis on staying practical is important for me. also being very privileged and in canada adds more distance between understanding the Brazilian experience of poverty
+    b.
+Implications for me point to how effective cp can be when teaching cs and how it should be used more often. for me, this makes me wonder: what is cp in cs? so far i've seen bits and pieces of freire's vision but never a complete picture of critical pedagogy, and other research suggests it's not even possible!
+    c. yes!

+notes:

+- study uses capability approach and cp frameworks
+- brazil still very inequal, especially in the world of ICT (who has it, who knows how to use it)
+- research question: is appluing Freire's pedagogy better at promoting devlopment and social change than other traitional approaches?
+- collected data form 2 different courses with difference instructional methods (one cp the other traditional)
+- course benefited students because it just gave them something to do. a lot of evidence points to the fact the area the study was done in didn't have much for students to do on their own time
+- ict useful to participants as they could contant others, as well as find services useful to them p 6
+- use of cp: in teaching typing, participants were given a story about a man being discriminated against to type out - two birds one stone kinda
+      - this raised awareness about race, and soon other participants were engaging in a dialogue about how they were discriminated against and why it was wrong. -> promotes conscientisation
+      - compared to the "traditional" pedagogy approach, none of this was mentioned in their typing class
+- cp approach talked about social media and facebook, including social issues like how to be safe - i'm disappointed there is no mention about privacy concerns and would have been a perfect opportunity to talk about this p7
+- exploring gvt resources: cp approach taught how to be more engaged as a citizen
+- liberating: one participants in cp approach talked about being free from being a mother for a while while learning about computers. very nice!
+- in cp appraoch: participants used computers and gvt websites to enact change in their communities (cleaning local park ex p 7)

 ### Travels in Troy with Freire
 Blikstein 2008